TI-Toolkit/tokens-wiki/tokens/►Polar.md

 ## Description

 The ►Polar command can be used when displaying a complex number on the home screen, or with the [Disp](Disp.md) and [Pause](Pause.md) commands.
-It will then format the number as though [re^θ𝑖](re-thetai) mode were enabled.
+It will then format the number as though [r𝑒^θ𝑖](re-thetai) mode were enabled.
 It also works with lists.

 ```ti-basic
 i